 Give yourself at least a week to research homeschool curriculum.

-- This will be overwhelming at first, so have a note taking system to write down pros and cons of different curriculum as well as the website where you can find them.
+This will be overwhelming at first, so have a note-taking system to write down pros and cons of different curricula as well as the website where you can find them.

-Here are a few free and paid curriculums that I have either used or have come highly recommended:
+Here is a free curriculum that I have either used and highly recommend:

 Tips for Success when Homeschooling

-- Forgive yourself – If some, or everyone wakes up on the wrong side of the bed one day, take an unplanned break to go to the park or just spend quality time together.
+Don’t be hard on yourself – If someone or everyone wakes up on the wrong side of the bed one day, take an unplanned break to go to the park or just spend quality time together.
 Take a deep breath and be thankful that you are there with your children in their formidable years.